mzia-s/GBNL/README.md

 ---

-## Introduction
+## Overview
-GBNL is the first commutative algebra graded Betti framework applied to a biomolecular system, encoding nucleic acid organization via graded Betti numbers tracked over a positional filtration for protein-nucleic acid binding prediction.
-These algebraic descriptors are paired with transformer-based ESM2 protein embeddings to capture interface chemistry at two complementary scales.
-The result is a compact, interpretable feature set for predicting protein-DNA/RNA binding.
-GBNL bridges commutative algebra,reduced algebraic topology, combinatorics, and machine learning, establishing a new paradigm for comparative sequence analysis and biomolecular prediction.
+Interpretable prediction of protein-nucleic acid binding affinity calls for methods that are sensitive to fine sequence variation yet remain transparent.
+We present Graded Betti Number Learning (GBNL) for protein-nucleic acid binding, introducing the first use of commutative algebra graded Betti numbers in any biomolecular setting.
+Building on persistent commutative algebra (PCA)’s role in tracking topological invariants, GBNL represents each sequence as k-mer position sets under sequential positional filtration and derives persistent graded Betti invariants from PCA, producing topological representations of local nucleotide organization.
+To incorporate cross-molecule context, these topological features are paired with transformer-based protein embeddings, linking nucleotide-level signals with global protein regularities.
+The graded Betti signal cleanly identifies single-site edits and distinguishes complete mutation patterns.
+Operating on primary sequences with minimal pre-processing, GBNL bridges commutative algebra, reduced algebraic topology, combinatorics, and machine learning, establishing a new paradigm for comparative sequence analysis and biomolecular prediction

 ---